copier-org/copier/README.md

   - "git init"
   - "rm [[ name_of_the_project ]]/README.md"

+# Additional paths, from where to search for templates
+_extra_paths:
+  - ~/Projects/templates

 ```

-**Warning:** Use only trusted project templates as these tasks
-run with the same level of access as your user.
+**Warning:** Use only trusted project templates as these tasks run with the same level of access as your user.

 ---